What is the scholarship?

 You'll find all of the eligibility criteria in the terms and conditions.

-You will need to provide evidence which confirms that your disability is as a direct result of active service.
-You don’t have to prove that your disability occurred during service, simply that it is a result of it.
+You will need to provide evidence which confirms that your disability arose during, or as a result of, military service.
 This could be a letter from your current GP or Consultant, or your confirmation of medical discharge.

 What specialist support will I receive?